 Cheques falling within this system are referred to as 'dishonoured cheques'.
-Due regard must be given by retail bank licensees to the general provisions of Bahrain Law regarding joint accounts, partnership accounts and accounts in the name of corporate entities, as well as to the customer mandate in each case, to determine how such accounts may be dealt with for purposes of this Chapter.
+Due regard must be given by retail banks licensees to the general provisions of Bahrain Law regarding joint accounts, partnership accounts and accounts in the name of corporate entities, as well as to the customer mandate in each case, to determine how such accounts may be dealt with for purposes of the Rule in this Chapter.

-Procedures to be followed
+Procedures to be Followed